Covid-19 lockdown: Only 6% of migrant workers have received full wages till April 26, says report

 About 78% of the 10,929 labourers who reached out to the organisation have not been paid at all.

-Of a group of 10,929 migrant workers stranded across the country amid the nationwide lockdown to contain the coronavirus infection, only 6% have had received their full wages till April 26, according to a report by the Stranded Workers Action Network, a group of 73 volunteers, showed.
+Of a group of 10,929 migrant workers stranded across the country amid the nationwide lockdown to contain the coronavirus infection, only 6% have had received their full wages till April 26, according to a report by the Stranded Workers Action Network, a group of 73 volunteers.
 About 78% of the labourers who contacted the organisation have had not been paid at all.

 Among those who are self-employed – such as street vendors and rickshaw pullers – more than 99% have had not earned any money in the first 32 days of the lockdown.